newrelic/newrelic-salesforce-exporter/MIGRATION.md

 ## Example

-First let's see a simple example of a v2 config file and how it translates to
+First, let's see a simple example of a v2 config file and how it translates to
 v3:

 ```yaml